Rosemary Romero, PhD 2018

 On the importance of plant phenology and resource use in the invasion of California coastal grasslands

-Current Position: Assistant Professor of Biology, Cal State University, Fullerton.
+Current Position: Associate Professor of Biology, Cal State University, Fullerton.

 Check out: Joel's web page